dalalalhabad/PfMSP3.1-SPAM-Structural-Characterisation/README.md

 `docs/figure_inventory.md`

-The historical figures are preserved separately from figures that may later be generated from the 2026 further investigation.
+The historical figures are preserved separately from figures generated during the 2026 structural reassessment, which are stored under `09_figures/reassessment_2026/`.

 ## Raw MD data and large generated files